ObserveRTC/schemas/generated-schemas/samples/v2/ClientSample.md

-reportsSent | Optional number | The total number of SR reports sent by the remote endpoint on the corresponded RTP stream ended | Optional boolean | Flag indicate if the MediaTrack has been eded or not payloadType | Optional string | The type of the payload the RTP stream carries codecType | Optional string | The type of the codec role inthe endpoint.
+reportsSent | Optional number | The total number of SR reports sent by the remote endpoint on the corresponded RTP stream ended | Optional boolean | Flag indicate if the MediaTrack has been eded or not payloadType | Optional string | The type of the payload the RTP stream carries codecType | Optional string | The type of the codec role inthe endpoint.<br />
 Possible values are: "audio", and "video" mimeType | Optional string | The MIME type of the media codec clockRate | Optional number | the clock rate of the media source generates samples or frames